mathieu-clement/cs686-big-data-p2/README.md

 **Implementation:**

   1. The Map function outputs <geohash: dayInYear> for every record that matches all the aforementioned criteria.
-  2. The Reduce function filters all those records and outputs consecutive days when those good conditions are present.
+  2. The Reduce function is basically an identity function.

 | Destination | Dates | Comments |
 | --- | --- | --- |